breez/breez-sdk-docs/src/guide/send_onchain.md

 </section>
 </custom-tabs>

-If instead you'd like to specify the receive amount, simply change the `SwapAmountType` from `Send` to `Receive`.
+If instead you'd like to specify the recipient amount, simply change the `SwapAmountType` from `Send` to `Receive`.

 Once you checked the amounts and the fees are acceptable, you can continue with sending the payment.